GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Another danger is that commercial pressures of one sort or another will divert the attention of the best thinkers from real innovation to exploitation of the current fad, from prospecting to mining a known lode.
+> ### Because we are uncertain about our scheduling estimates, we often lack the courage to defend them stubbornly against management and customer pressure.
 >
-> ~ *Dennis Ritchie*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts